apache/whimsy/DOCKER.md

 To get a shell on the container, open a terminal console in the work directory and run `rake docker:exec`.
 The container must already be running.
+If you want to run bash in the bare container, run `rake docker:bash`

 Note: the initial run of the `rake docker:update` step will take a long time as it will need to download and install all of the Ubuntu packages,